MrPrinceV2/Invite-Manager-for-Discord-Bot-Maker/README.md

 Once the bot is running and added to your Discord server, you can use various commands to interact with the invite manager features.
 Here are some example commands:

-- `!invitetop`: Display the top inviters in the server.
+- `/invitetop`: Display the top inviters in the server.
-- `!invites <user>`: Check how many invites a specific user has.
+- `/inviteinfo`: Show info about an invite link.
-- `!setmessage <message>`: Set a custom welcome message for new members.
+- `/inviteplayer`: View info about a users invites.

-Refer to the command documentation for a full list of available commands and their usage.
+- `/invitesettings`: Edit this invite settings.

 ## Contributing